otvam/pypeec/docs/content/method.rst

 .. _fig_4:
 .. figure:: ../method/peec_4.png

-   PEEC equivalent circuit and solution for the quasi-static problem.
+   Fig. 4 - PEEC equivalent circuit and solution for the quasi-static problem.

 With this simple example, the main advantanges of the PEEC method are apparent: